astronomer/docs/astro/deploy-project-image.md

 This command returns a list of Deployments available in your Workspace and prompts you to pick one.

-After you select a Deployment, the CLI parses your DAGs to ensure that they don't contain basic syntax and import errors.
-This test is equivalent to the one that runs during `astro dev parse` in a local Airflow environment.
-If any of your DAGs fail this parse, the deploy to Astro also fails.
-To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.
+After you select a Deployment, the CLI parses your DAGs and runs a suite of pytests to ensure that they don't contain basic errors.
+This testing process is equivalent to running `astro dev parse` and `astro dev pytest` in a local Airflow environment.
+If any of your DAGs fail this testing process, the deploy to Astro also fails.
+To force a deploy even if your project has errors, you can run `astro deploy --force`.
+For more information about using pytests, see [Troubleshoot your local Airflow environment](cli/run-airflow-locally.md) and [Testing Airflow DAGs](https://docs.astronomer.io/learn/testing-airflow).

-If your code passes the parse, the Astro CLI deploys your project in two separate, simultaneous processes:
+If your code passes the testing phase, the Astro CLI deploys your project in two separate, simultaneous processes:

 - The Astro CLI uploads your `dags` directory to Astronomer-hosted blob storage.
 Your Deployment downloads the DAGs from the blob storage and applies the code to all of its running Airflow containers.
 - The Astro CLI builds all other project files into a Docker image and deploys this to an Astronomer-hosted Docker registry.
 The Deployment then applies the image to all of its running Airflow containers.